Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-This passion fruit cheesecake is perfect for warm spring and summer evenings.
-Made with passionfruit pulp, vanilla extract, and cream cheese and paired with a gluten-free buttery crust, this lemon and passionfruit cheesecake is out-of-this-world delicious!
+This passionfruit cheesecake is a delicious dessert for any occasion.
+Made with passionfruit pulp, vanilla extract, and cream cheese and paired with a gluten-free buttery crust, this lemon and passion fruit cheesecake is out-of-this-world!
 This really is the best cheesecake ever, thanks to its subtle sweetness and hints of tart flavors that create the perfect dessert combination!

 You’re going to love this tangy passionfruit cheesecake!
 With a unique texture and flavor, this fruity cheesecake recipe makes an impression on anyone.

 Way better than store-bought cheesecake, this homemade dessert is such an easy recipe that is great for all occasions!
-Perfect for parties, birthdays, holidays, luncheons, picnics on warm summer evenings, and so much more.
+It’s perfect for parties, birthdays, holidays, luncheons, picnics on warm summer evenings, and so much more.

-• All Natural: This cheesecake recipe is made with real ingredients only.
+• All Natural: This fruit topped cheesecake recipe is made with real ingredients only.
 The perfect low sugar treat for when you’re wanting something delicious, but not unhealthy.

 • Easy to Make: No water bath needed!
 It’s easy to make with minimal steps!